tommylitang/Download-Manager/README.md

 Start the download operation

-	//Start the download operation, if the download operation is already started for this url,
+    // Start the download operation, if the download operation is already started for this url,
-	//the urls will never be downloaded twice [IADownloadManager downloadItemWithURL:url useCache:YES];
+    // the urls will never be downloaded twice [IADownloadManager downloadItemWithURL:url useCache:YES];

+Start the download operation with NSURLRequest

+    // Start the download operation, if the download operation is already started for this url,
+    // the urls will never be downloaded twice [IADownloadManager downloadItemWithRequest:request useCache:YES];

 Attach Listener

-	//Attach a listener to the url
+    // Attach a listener to the url
     [IADownloadManager attachListener:self toURL:url];

 Detach Listener

-	//Detach a listener to the url
+    // Detach a listener to the url
     [IADownloadManager detachListener:self];

 Delegate methods

     - (void)downloadManagerDidProgress:(float)progress;
     - (void)downloadManagerDidFinish:(BOOL)success response:(id)response;

 ####Download files in Sequential order using delegate callback.

 Start the download operation

     //Start the download operation, if the download operation is already started for these urls,
     //the urls will never be downloaded twice [IASequentialDownloadManager downloadItemWithURLs:urls useCache:YES];

 Attach Listener

     //Attach a listener to the urls
     [IASequentialDownloadManager attachListener:self toURLs:urls];

 Detach Listener

     //Detach a listener to the url
     [IASequentialDownloadManager detachListener:self];

 Delegate methods

     - (void)sequentialManagerProgress:(float)progress atIndex:(int)index;
     - (void)sequentialManagerDidFinish:(BOOL)success response:(id)response atIndex:(int)index;

 ####Block based callback.